gartz/cheesebread/README.md

 * **LOG** (true): Display log information in the output
 * **EXTERNAL_URL** (http://${HOST}:${PORT}): URL used to access the server

+## Todo

+* Create a wildcard to white-list target URLs

 ## Motivation and Name

 We want to show a project on CES that should run offline, and we need files from CDN to be cached in our Docker local